-2019 is shaping up to be a snowy winter, which is good news for cross-country skiing fans.
 Kawarthas Northumberland offers a tremendous variety of trails year round, with some hiking and biking routes transitioning perfectly to winter sports.
-A number of dedicated organizations offer rentals and lessons for beginning or occasional skiers so lack of gear won’t keep you from enjoying the season.
+A number of dedicated organizations offer rentals and lessons for beginning or occasional cross-country skiers so lack of gear won’t keep you from enjoying the season.
 Whether you’re interested in classic nordic trails or skate skiing, here are our top picks from the region.

 If you’re looking to introduce someone to the joys of cross-country skiing, bring them to Kawartha Nordic.
 If they’re a longtime skier, bring them to Kawartha Nordic.
 The premiere destination for skiing in the region has options tailored to all styles and skills, including 46 km of classic ski trails, 27 km dedicated to skate skiing, 9 km of snowshoe trails, and even a 2 km night skiing loop.

 Classic skiers can choose between a range of wide, immaculately groomed trails and less-travelled backwoods options, or mix and match between well-marked routes based on time and inclination.
 Rustic cabins sprinkled throughout the property offer a chance to rest and warm up with a thermos of hot chocolate.
 It’s also a great place for the athletically minded to train — classes are available for kids as young as four, and courses continue all the way up to the master level.

 Ten minutes’ drive from Burleigh Falls, Kawartha Nordic is just far enough north to see more snow than some southern alternatives.
 In 2018, trails had already opened in November.
 If you don’t have your own gear, the well-stocked rental shop has packages and day rates for most types of equipment.